bhargav-11/magic-mirror-ai-docs/privacy_policy.md

 - Generated avatars are stored in your account until you delete them or close your account
 - Payment information is not stored by us but is handled by the respective app stores

-You can request deletion of your data at any time by contacting us at [YOUR CONTACT EMAIL].
+You can request deletion of your data at any time by contacting us at [bt11.code@gmail.com].

 ## HOW WE PROTECT YOUR INFORMATION